Vibrant, Historic Dresden Is Worth a Detour

 The burg surprises visitors with fanciful Baroque architecture in a delightful-to-stroll cityscape, a history that mingles tragedy with inspiration, and some of Germany's best museum-going.
 A generation ago, Dresden was dreary, but today it's young and vibrant, crawling with proud locals, cheery tourists, and happy-go-lucky students who have no memory of communism.

 Even so, Dresden's heritage of destruction is hard to ignore.
-I'll never forget standing on the Altmarkt square in the Old Town…it seemed like just another square.
-Then, looking down at the cobblestones, I saw an inscription that reads, "After the air attack on Dresden on February 13–14 1945, the corpses of 6,865 people were burned on this spot."
+I'll never forget standing on the Altmarkt square in the Old Town — at first, it seemed like just another square.
+Then, looking down at the cobblestones, I saw an inscription that read, "After the air attack on Dresden on February 13–14 1945, the corpses of 6,865 people were burned on this spot."
 Carved on a piece of granite above that was a simple statement: "Thus the horrors of war, unleashed by Germany upon the whole world, came back to be visited upon our city."

-I start at Theaterplatz, the main square and home to the statue of King John of Saxony, a mid-19th century ruler who preserved Saxon culture in Germany.
+On this visit I started at Theaterplatz, the main square and home to the statue of King John of Saxony, a mid-19th century ruler who preserved Saxon culture in Germany.
 The buildings in this square — like many Dresden landmarks — are reconstructed to resemble their pre-bombing facades.
 At the head of the square, the sprawling Zwinger palace was once the site of lavish royal celebrations hosted by the Wettin dynasty, which ruled Saxony for eight centuries.
-Today, this Baroque complex is filled with three museums, including the Old Masters Gallery, featuring works by Raphael, Titian, Rembrandt, and more.
+Today, this Baroque complex is filled with fine museums, including the Old Masters Gallery, featuring works by Raphael, Titian, Rembrandt, and more.

-Across the street, the Royal Palace, once destroyed, is being rebuilt — with galleries opening as they're completed.
-Here, I visit the Historic Green Vault.
+Across the street, the Royal Palace, once destroyed, was rebuilt in a years-long project.
+Here, I visited the Historic Green Vault.
 Wettin dynasty big-shot Augustus the Strong began his Baroque treasury collection here in the early 1700s, and the extravagant trove is clearly designed to wow.
-The ivory, silver, and gold knickknacks are dazzling examples of Gesamtkunstwerk — a symphony of artistic creations, though obnoxiously gaudy by today's tastes.
-(It's important to reserve tickets in advance; the number of visitors each day is limited to protect the collection.)
+The ivory, silver, and gold knickknacks are examples of Gesamtkunstwerk — a symphony of artistic creations that take fancy to sometimes ridiculous heights.
+(Reserve tickets well in advance, as the daily number of visitors is limited to protect the collection.)

 The highlight of my day is a stop at the symbol and soul of the city: the Frauenkirche (Church of our Lady).
-After World War II, the Frauenkirche was left a pile of rubble and turned into a peace monument.
+Destroyed in the firebombing, the Frauenkirche was left a pile of rubble and turned into a peace monument after the war.
 Only after Germany's 1990 reunification was the decision made to rebuild it completely and painstakingly.
 Over a decade and €100 million later, it reopened in 2005.
-Inside, the circular nave is bright, welcoming, and poignant, featuring a twisted old cross, which had once been the bright golden cross that topped the whole church, but fell 300 feet and burned in the bombing wreckage.
-Lost until restorers uncovered it from the debris in 1993, it stands exactly on the place where it was found — still relatively intact.
+Inside, the circular nave is bright, welcoming, and poignant.
+It features a twisted old cross, once the bright golden cross atop the original church, which fell 300 feet into the bombed-out wreckage.
+Lost until uncovered from the debris in 1993, it stands on the place where it was found — still relatively intact.
 The persistence of this cross symbolizes the themes of the church: rebirth, faith, and resolution.

-The Frauenkirche towers over the Neumarkt, a once-central square ringed by rich merchants' homes.
-The eight quarters that surround the Neumarkt have been rebuilt to resemble the facades of the original structures, and the area is once again alive with bustling cafés.
-A statue of Martin Luther holding his self-translated Bible reminds passersby of the Reformation that began in nearby Wittenberg.
+The Frauenkirche towers over Neumarkt, a once-central square ringed by rich merchants' homes.
+The districts that surround Neumarkt have been rebuilt with their facades resembling the originals, and the area is once again alive with bustling cafés.
+A statue of Martin Luther — holding the Bible he translated from the Latin of the elites to the German of the commoners — reminds passers-by of the Reformation that began in nearby Wittenberg.

-A short walk toward the water leads me to the end of the Balcony of Europe, where the Albertinum modern art museum boasts a fine collection of work by Gaugin, Monet, Picasso, and Rodin and other Romantic and contemporary masters.
+A short walk toward the water led me to the end of the Balcony of Europe, where the Albertinum art museum boasts a fine collection of works by Gauguin, Monet, Picasso, Rodin, and other Romantic and contemporary masters.

-Dresden's intense history and remarkable museums can be draining.
-To unwind after my walking tour, I head over to the New Town (Neustadt), across the river.
+Dresden's intense history and remarkable museums can be demanding.
+To unwind after my walking tour, I headed over to the New Town (Neustadt), across the river.
 The bombs missed most of this area, so it retains its well-worn, prewar character.
-With virtually no sights, the area is emerging as the city's lively people zone that's best after dark, when the funky Outer New Town sets the tempo for Dresden's trendy nightlife.
+With virtually no sights, the neighborhood is a lively people zone that's best after dark, when the bohemian-chic Outer New Town sets the tempo for Dresden's trendy nightlife.

 Today, Dresden is rebuilt, full of life, and wide-open for visitors.
-These streets paint a portrait of the city's highest highs and lowest lows.
-But in this era of cultural rebirth, Dresden is in its prime.
+While these streets paint a portrait of the city's highest highs and lowest lows, in this era of cultural rebirth, Dresden is in its prime.